allegro/allegro.tech/_posts/2019-08-09-team-tourism-at-allegro.md

 ## The incentive

 There are many reasons why we would like to change teams.
 Not only are there benefits for participants, but also for the company.
-In this section I will discuss reasons why do this.
+In this section I will discuss reasons for doing the tourism.

 First of all, there is a mutual exchange of knowledge.
-The person who is on the exchange can provide a fresh look at existing problems, as well as, he or she can bring new practices to his or her home team.
+The person who is on the exchange can provide a fresh look at existing problems and he or she can bring new practices to his or her home team, as well.
 The opportunity to observe different teams and their strategies of solving problems can force us to rethink processes in our team.

 Next, many developers want to learn new technical skills.
 For example, if your team is focused on backend engineering,